jrsany2903/cpp_imageNN/README.md

 # cpp_imageNN
- Creating a neural network to classify single ascii characters in C++
+ Creating a neural network to classify single digit characters in C++